rakibhosen/rakibhosen/README.md

 ### Hi there 👋

-## I'am Rakib Hosen
+## I'm Rakib Hosen

+<h5 align="">A dedicated Web Application Developer with expertise in modern web technologies and frameworks.</h5>

+- 🔭 **Currently Working With:**
-<h5 align="">A passionate Web Application Developer.
-I'am working with ASP .NET MVC, ASP .NET Core, Laravel, React, TypeScript, Angular, Vue js.</h5>
+  ASP.NET MVC, ASP.NET Core, React, TypeScript, Angular, and Vue.js.

-- 🔭 I’m currently working with ASP .NET MVC, ASP .NET Core, Laravel React, TypeScript & Angular
-- 🌱 I’m currently learning  Docker, DevOps
+- 🌱 **Currently Learning:**
+  Docker and DevOps to enhance my development workflow and deployment processes.
-- 👯 I’m looking to collaborate on open source project
+- 👯 **Open to Collaborations:**
-- 💬 Ask me about ASP .NET Core, Laravel
-- 📫 How to reach me : rakibinfo832@gmail.com
+  Excited to contribute to open-source projects and collaborative opportunities in web development.
+- 💬 **Ask Me About:**
+  ASP.NET, MSSQL, and efficient web application design.
-- 📫 Contact : 01799268271
+- 📫 **Reach Me At:**
-- ⚡ Fun fact: I like to watch Tv Series
+  - **Email:** rakibinfo832@gmail.com
+  - **Phone:** +880 1799268271
+- ⚡ **Fun Fact:**
+  I’m a big fan of TV series and enjoy exploring different genres during my downtime.